docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Nested data

-When using the index you can define multiple fields, including nesting documents inside another document.
+When using the index you can define multiple fields, including nesting documents inside a parent document.

 Consider the following example: